 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-To find another network pharmacy in your area, you can get help from Customer Care (Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.) or use the Pharmacy Directory.
-You can also find information on our website at www.humana.com/Krs.
+Or if the pharmacy you have been using stays within the network but is no longer offering preferred cost sharing, you may want to switch to a different pharmacy.
+To find another network pharmacy in your area, you can get help from Customer Care (phone numbers are printed on the back cover of this booklet) or use the Pharmacy Directory.
+You can also find information on our website at Humana.com/PlanDocuments.